 Chase Sapphire Preferred Summary

-The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well rounded credit cards for beginners and those looking for travel rewards.
+The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well-rounded credit cards for beginners and those looking for travel rewards.
+Now the card even has the best sign-up bonus we’ve ever seen on it, which is all the more reason to get it.

 The card offers excellent rewards on dining and travel spending, great customer service, and some useful perks, like primary car rental collision coverage, no foreign transaction fees, etc. As of 2020 the card even has some great new perks, including 5x points on Lyft rides, and a DoorDash DashPass membership.